johnston9/shot-caller/TESTING.md

 </h2>

 #### Scene Storyboard
-Description: View, Download, Print or Change the Scene Storyboard<br>
+Description: View, Download, Print or Change the Scene Storyboard and View or Add the Storyboard URL<br>

 - Use Case: View the Scene Storyboard<br>

-  1. Click on Stroyboard tab on the Scene page to open the Storyboard page in which the current Storyboard displays if one has been added.
+  1. Click on Storyboard tab on the Scene page to open the Storyboard page in which the current Storyboard displays if one has been added.

 <p align="center"> <strong>Scene Storyboard - "Portrait 6"</strong></p>
 <h2 align="center">